 Fresh Water System.
-Drain as described in the STORAGE section of this manual, then pour six gallons of non-toxic RV antifreeze into the gravity water fill.
-This will allow you to winterize the remainder of the fresh water system.
+Drain as described in the STORAGE section of this manual, then pour two gallons of non-toxic RV anti-freeze into the gravity water fill.
+Turn shut off valves at the water heater to the winterize position.
+(If you wish to put anti-freeze in the water heater, use six gallons of RV anti-freeze and leave the shut off valves in the normal position).
+See diagram under water heater by pass in APPLIANCE section of this manual.
 Winterize the fresh water system by briefly opening all water faucets and switching the water pump on.
-Close the faucets when antifreeze flows out.
-Switch the pump off.
-Pour non-toxic antifreeze into both kitchen sinks and shower drain, enough to fill P-traps.
+Close faucets when anti-freeze flows out.
+Switch pump off.
+Pour anti-freeze (non-toxic) into sinks and shower/tub.
+Enough to fill P-traps.